This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 Because you launched your blog, you’ll be able to build a business that you can monetize!
 There are lots of ways that you can make money blogging.
 I’ve been running this site for three years and I now make a full-time income from it!

 Here are ten things you need to do before you launch your blog.

 In any business, you should know who your market is and understand what they want.
-Yes, some may argue that a blog is something that you start first and foremost for yourself and that statement may be right, but why stop there?
+Yes, some may argue that a blog is something that you start first and foremost for yourself and that statement may be true in some situations.